Inori/GPCS4/ReadMe.md

 ## Build
-To run or develop GPCS4, a CPU supporting AVX512 as well as a graphics card supporting Vulkan are required.
+To run or develop GPCS4 having a graphics card supporting Vulkan is required.
 Currently, only Windows build is supported.

 Visual Studio 2017